gethugothemes/hugo-modules/README.md

 # 30+ Powerful Hugo Modules Created By [Gethugothemes](https://gethugothemes.com/)

 We developed these [30+ Hugo modules](https://gethugothemes.com/hugo-modules) to enhance our Hugo themes and make them more powerful and flexible.
-These modules are powering our [56+ Hugo themes.](https://gethugothemes.com/)
+These modules are powering our [56+ Hugo themes.](https://gethugothemes.com/) Add advanced functionality to your Hugo projects without having to start from scratch.
+Save time and effort!

 ## What is Hugo Modules?